Book of Exodus

 18Now when the LORD had finished speaking with Moses up on Mount Sinai.
 He gave Moses two stone tablets of the Testimony, (the ten commandments), written by the finger of God.

-1As Moses was still on the mountain, (Moses was on the mountain for forty days and forty nights), the people grew weary.
+1As Moses was still on the mountain, the people grew weary.
 And they came to Aaron and said, make us gods that shall go before us.
 For the man Moses, who brought us out of Egypt, we do not know what has become of him.
 2-3Aaron then had the people give him their gold earrings that were in the ears of their wives, sons and daughters and all the people brought them to him.
-4When Aaron received the gold from them, he molded the pieces and with an engraving tool made it into a golden calf.
-Then the people of Israel said to all the people of Israel, here are our gods who brought us out of the land of Egypt.
+4When Aaron received the gold from them, he molded the pieces and with an engraving tool after he had made a molten calf.
+Then the people of Israel said here are our gods who brought us out of the land of Egypt.
 5When Aaron saw the golden calf and how the people responded to it.
 He built an alter to the golden calf and announced that the next day would be a feast day to the Lord.
 6The next day the people arose early and brought burnt and peace offerings to the golden calf.
 They sat down to eat and drink and afterwards rose up to play.

 7The LORD then said to Moses, whom was still on the mountain; Go down from here, for your people whom you have brought out of Egypt have corrupted themselves.
 8They have quickly turned aside from the way that I commanded of them.
 Making a golden calf, giving offerings to it and proclaiming that these are their gods who brought them out of Egypt.
 9For this is indeed a stiff-necked people.
 10Now leave Me alone, so that My wrath may burn against them and consume them.
 But as for you, I will make of you a great nation.